-To help with this, Martin Porter is our Child and Vulnerable Adult Safeguarding Officer
+To help with this, Sue Fotheringham is our Safeguarding Officer

 Every volunteer who helps with children and youth work has to complete an application form, a DBS check and two references.
 We run regular vulnerable adult and child protection training for those on teams.
 Please contact the Church Office if you wish to help with the children and youth work or be involved in other ministries and we'll put you in touch with the right people.

 If you have a safeguarding concern please do contact Sue Fotheringham (07856149173) or a member of the Clergy (01304 372587).
 If you are unable to get through, then please do leave a message if the concern is not urgent.
 If you do need to speak to someone urgently, then please try contacting the Church Office (01304 368355) or Hope House (01304 372587).
 If you believe someone is at immediate risk or danger please call 999.

 ‘Safeguarding contacts in the Church of England can be found here

 You may also contact our church wardens Sue Fotheringham and Alex Kent at this email address firstname.lastname@example.org through the church office on 01304 372587